Robpol86/robpol86.com/docs/vw_alltrack_2019.md

 year nobody has broken in to steal the camera.

 As a precaution I bought the tamper-proof case so a thief can't just pull out the wires and take the camera.
-Additionally I zip-tied the wires tightly to the internal metal part of my rearview mirror (and threaded it through a narrow hole for more strength).
+Additionally I zip tied the wires tightly to the internal metal part of my rearview mirror (and threaded it through a narrow hole for more strength).
 Hopefully this means anyone that wants to steal the camera will need to bring a knife or scissors along, and I'm hoping those are the minority of opportunistic thieves in the city.